About UsA 501C3 Tampa Based Non-Profit

 Learning with Dignity Programs

 Through our Learning with Dignity Programs, we provide access to period products and educate the youth about their menstrual health.
 Having access to period products will ensure young people will feel comfortable attending classes, not miss out on extra circular activities, and not miss school despite having their period.
 To us, education and confidence-building activities are key to ensuring that young people know their self-worth and have the necessary skills through puberty and beyond.
 Our goal is to give them the resources and tools needed to make better health decisions and consequently boost their confidence.
 As the African proverb goes, “If you educate a girl, you educate a nation”.
 By educating children and teenagers, we are working to educate their families and communities as well as changing the cycle when it comes to youth health.
-Our Learning with Dignity Programs includes two main programs: Kindness Matters Program and Period Awareness with Dignity and Self-Esteem) (P.A.D.S.)
+Our Learning with Dignity Programs includes three main programs: Kindness Matters Program, Period Awareness with Dignity and Self-Esteem) (P.A.D.S.), and Period Care Menstrual Dispenser Program

 Kindness Matters Program